How Bill.com Can Revolutionize Your Bill Pay

 In July 2025, Congress passed the “One Big Beautiful Bill” (OBBB), a sweeping tax reform package that introduced major changes affecting a wide range of industries, with construction among the most significantly impacted.
-Designed in part to stimulate economic growth and incentivize infrastructure development, the bill alters the tax landscape for construction companies in meaningful ways—from accelerated deductions to expanded energy credits and tighter workforce regulations.
+Designed in part to stimulate economic growth and incentivize infrastructure development, the bill alters the tax landscape for construction companies in meaningful ways, from accelerated deductions to expanded financing options, stricter workforce regulations, and revised accounting methods.
 For construction executives, understanding these changes is critical for financial planning, project bidding, compliance, and long-term business strategy.

 As implementation unfolds, additional guidance from the IRS and regulatory bodies is expected.
 However, there are several key elements already in place that construction firms should begin planning for now.
 Baldwin CPAs is actively tracking these developments and working with clients in the construction industry to navigate the implications of this complex legislation.